marifarwi/Soilpunk_joulethief/README.md

 ## Facilitators: collecting mud for the battery

-Look for reddish brown soil near river beds and swamps, areas where water has a reddish color.
+Look for reddish brown soil (rich in iron) near river beds and swamps, areas where water has a reddish color.
 Preferably collect deep samples not from the surface.

 About 1 liter makes 2 batteries.
-Ideally you get it a few days before the workshop, but it should be find for up to two weeks.
+Ideally you get it a few days before the workshop, but it should be fine for up to two weeks.
+It is always good to collect more mud than what you calculate, in case some spill during preparations.

 Make sure you take mud as well as some water (see image below).